Searching for the next breakthrough...

 Music in PTSD Therapy (Harmonise Study)

 The goal of this study is to learn if listening to music with modified frequencies can make therapy for PTSD more effective.
-Cognitive processing therapy will be scheduled for 10 in-person sessions, each lasting 60 minutes.
+Cognitive processing therapy (CPT) will be scheduled for 10 in-person sessions, each lasting 60 minutes.
 Before each session, participants listen to 15 minutes of music.
 Locations: Ohio State University and the Wright Patterson Air Force Base.

 Participant Feedback